justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 > We use a `JSPRenderer` to render the JSP for our checkout step (in this case, [terms_and_conditions.jsp](./liferay-n8n6.zip/n8n6-impl/src/main/resources/META-INF/resources/terms_and_conditions.jsp)).
 We also give it a `ServletContext` parameter to give a context for where to find the JSP we have created.

-For the JSP to be able to properly use the `ServletContext` to find the JSP in our module, we need to define it using the correct symbolic name of our bundle:
+Define the `ServletContext` using the correct symbolic name of our bundle so that it can properly find the JSP in our module:

 ```java
 @Reference(target = "(osgi.web.symbolicname=com.acme.n8n6.impl)")